Netflix release dates 2020: all the major upcoming TV shows and films revealed

 31st January

-Bojack Horseman: season 6 – half 2 This grownup animated collection starring Will Arnett as an alcoholic horse/film star is coming to a detailed.
-If earlier episodes are something to go by, count on a transferring finale
+Bojack Horseman: season 6 – half 2 This grownup animated sequence starring Will Arnett as an alcoholic horse/film star is coming to an in depth.
+If earlier episodes are something to go by, anticipate a transferring finale

-Ragnarok A Norwegian collection that blends legends of Norse mythology with a coming-of-age drama, set within the fictional city of Edda the place nobody is who they appear

 February